 Once at the entrance, cars, buses and even private tours have to stop to get tickets to the park.

-Optional activities include a boat ride that takes you right under the glacier and even an ice trek on Perito Moreno Glacier itself.
-You can opt to do the boat tour and just show up for the boat, but you have to join a guided tour if you intend to go on the ice trek.
+Optional activities include a boat ride that takes you right under the glacier and even an ice hike on Perito Moreno itself.
+You can opt to do the boat trip and just show up for the boat, but you have to join a guided expedition if you intend to go on the ice trek.
 More about the boat ride and the ice trek later.

 If you plan to visit Perito Moreno independently make sure to bring your own lunch, unless you plan to eat at the rather expensive cafeteria on the site.
 Keep in mind that outside food is not allowed in the cafeteria – there are a few benches on the viewpoints, but if it’s a rainy, cold day eating out isn’t exactly a good idea.